jordanlevy96/resume-site/README.md

 If you are possessed with the desire to contribute to a deeply personal site like this, you are free to fork this repository and make a pull request.
 I'm not sure why you would, though.

+### Deployment Notes

+Notes for myself about how to deploy; a cheat-sheet so I don't have to look up the docs every time.

+- Run locally: `firebase serve`
+- Deploy: `firebase deploy`

 ## Further Reading

 ### Non-technical stuff that I recommend here arbitrarily